-Women's Chorale rehearses Tuesdays and Thursdays from 2 – 3:20 p.m.
+Women's Chorale rehearses Tuesdays and Thursdays; 2 – 3:20 p.m.

 MUEN 3101-204 (undergraduate); MUEN 5101-204 (graduate)

-The Texas Tech University Matador Singers (formerly the Men's Chorus) was originally established in 2000 as a musical outlet for all male students who enjoy the camaraderie of choral singing, performing a wide variety of musical styles, including classical works, spirituals, folksongs, barbershop, jazz standards, opera choruses, and spirit songs.
+The Texas Tech University Matador Singers was established in 2000 as a choral ensemble for all tenor and bass singeres who enjoy the camaraderie of choral singing.

-The Matador Singers has gained substantial recognition at the University and community levels performing in numerous events.
-In addition to regular appearances on the School of Music choral concert schedule, this ensemble has opened the arts season for the College of Visual & Performing Arts; has sung at numerous Techsan Memorial Services and Alumni Association Dinners; has done outreach of singing for middle school male singers and local retirement communities; and, for the past four years, has performed The National Anthem at the TTU Homecoming football game, earning the distinctive honor as the first TTU choral organization to be invited to sing for this event.
+Matador Singers has gained substantial recognition performing in numerous events at the University and community levels.
+In addition to regular appearances on the School of Music choral concert schedule, this ensemble has opened the arts season for the College of Visual & Performing Arts; has sung at numerous Techsan Memorial Services and Alumni Association Dinners; has done outreach of singing for middle school male singers, and local retirement communities.
+The ensemble performs a wide variety of musical styles, including classical works, spirituals, folksongs, barbershop, jazz standards, opera choruses, and spirit songs.

 other singers, and who wish to serve the University as "singing ambassadors."